mahindrautela/mahindrautela.github.io/_pages/research.md

 4. **Deep surrogate inverse solvers** for guided wave SHM: More about this work is available here [Paper-1](https://www.sciencedirect.com/science/article/pii/S0957417420309234)

 ## Neural surrogate solvers for PDEs.
-* **Physics-informed Neural Networks + Bayesian-optimization** for parameter estimation of PDEs: PINN is used to solve the partial differential equation (PDE), whereas *Bayesian optimization (BO)* estimates its parameter.
-The Bayesian-optimized *physics-informed neural network* estimates wave velocity associated with wave propagation PDE using a single snapshot observation.
-We see robust predictions in limited iterations across different runs.
+1. **Physics-informed Neural Networks + Bayesian-optimization** for parameter estimation of PDEs.
+   * PINN is used to solve the partial differential equation (PDE), whereas *Bayesian optimization (BO)* estimates its parameter.
+   * The Bayesian-optimized *physics-informed neural network* estimates wave velocity associated with wave propagation PDE using a single snapshot observation.
+   * We see robust predictions in limited iterations across different runs.
 More about the work is available here.
 [Paper1](https://arxiv.org/abs/2312.14064)

 <p align="center">
   <img src="../images/bopinn.png" width="400" height="250" />
 </p>

 ## Material design and discovery
-* **Composite material property estimation, composite material generation/discovery**: AI-accelerated property prediction, discovery, and design of materials have emerged as a new research front with many promising features.
+1. **Composite material property estimation, composite material generation/discovery**:
+  * AI-accelerated property prediction, discovery, and design of materials have emerged as a new research front with many promising features.
 There are many investigations on different materials, but no emphasis is placed on composite materials.
-In order to accelerate and scale the prediction, discovery, and design, a deep generation approach using *variational autoencoders* is proposed for composite materials.
-The generator can generate enormous data, eliminating the demerits of both experiments and simulations.
-More about this work is here.
-[Paper-1](https://ieeexplore.ieee.org/abstract/document/9991053), [Paper-2](https://www.tandfonline.com/doi/abs/10.1080/15376494.2021.1982090).
+  * In order to accelerate and scale the prediction, discovery, and design, a deep generation approach using *variational autoencoders* is proposed for composite materials.
+  * The generator can generate enormous data, eliminating the demerits of both experiments and simulations.
+  * More about this?
+Available in these papers: [Paper-1](https://ieeexplore.ieee.org/abstract/document/9991053), [Paper-2](https://www.tandfonline.com/doi/abs/10.1080/15376494.2021.1982090).

 <p align="center">
   <img src="../images/tai_combined.png" width="400" height="250" />
 </p>

 ## Safety of space habitats
-* **Leakage estimation** in concept space habitats/pressurized habitat systems using *real-time adaptive optimization*: Long-term extraterrestrial habitats must operate under continuous disruptive conditions arising from extreme environments like meteoroid impacts, extreme temperature fluctuations, galactic cosmic rays, destructive dust, and seismic events.
-Loss of air or atmospheric leakage from a habitat poses safety challenges that demand proper attention.
+1. **Leakage estimation** in concept space habitats/pressurized habitat systems using *real-time adaptive optimization*
+   * Long-term extraterrestrial habitats must operate under continuous disruptive conditions arising from extreme environments like meteoroid impacts, extreme temperature fluctuations, galactic cosmic rays, destructive dust, and seismic events.
+   * Loss of air or atmospheric leakage from a habitat poses safety challenges that demand proper attention.
 Such leakage may arise from micro-meteoroid impacts, crack growth, bolt/rivet loosening, and seal deterioration.
    * Leakage estimation in deep space habitats is posed as an *inverse problem*.
 A forward pressure-based dynamical model is formulated for atmospheric leakage.
-Experiments are performed on a small-scaled pressure chamber where different leakage scenarios are emulated and corresponding pressure values are measured.
-An exponentially-weighted adaptively-refined search (EWARS) algorithm is developed and validated for the inverse problem of real-time leakage estimation.
-[Paper-1](https://www.sciencedirect.com/science/article/pii/S0094576522006750)
+   * Experiments are performed on a small-scaled pressure chamber where different leakage scenarios are emulated and corresponding pressure values are measured.
+EWARS algorithm is developed and validated for the inverse problem of real-time leakage estimation.
+   * More about it is published in this [Paper](https://www.sciencedirect.com/science/article/pii/S0094576522006750)

 <p align="center">
   <img src="../images/acta.png" width="600" height="300" />